-Scott Kimble, image creation director at London design agency BrandOpus, offers an example of what colour correction might involve: “We’ll have shot some biscuits, and you want them to look golden and vibrant when they appear on the packaging.
+Scott Kimble, speaking when he was image creation director at London design agency BrandOpus (opens in new tab) (he's now the founder or Scott Kimble Ltd (opens in new tab)), offers an example of what colour correction might involve: “We’ll have shot some biscuits, and you want them to look golden and vibrant when they appear on the packaging.
 But they’ve come out a bit green.
 That might be due to the level of cyan, so colour correction might involve, among other things, dropping the cyan down to take the greenness out of the image and make the biscuits look more golden.”

 On the image above, for Mr Kipling, Kimble says: “I needed to make the fruit and the tarts look appetising, but for the scene to still feel rich and intense.
 Every element was considered, from the crust of the tart to the white of the label.

 "I worked on each element separately.
 For instance, I only did one lemon at a time because you have to take into account the lighting on each one.
 The key to colour balancing is to make the right selections; one tip is to use the most contrasted channels to create a more natural selection.”

 To be able to colour correct images, you first need to learn some basic colour theory (opens in new tab) principles, such as which colours are complementary (on opposite sides of the colour wheel), so you can adjust one colour to cancel out too much of another.

 You also need to be able to spot where colours are the most prominent, such as when red is dominating the light areas of a photo, or blue is dominating the dark areas.

 It’s also about mastering the different tools in Photoshop (opens in new tab) involved in colour correction, including Curves and Levels.
 Similarly, you’ll need to become proficient at using Photoshop’s selection tools, so you’re able to efficiently colour correct specific sections of an image.